-- 7. The feature shall maintain a unified aesthetic character with the landscape and unmanaged woods along the roadway. - 8.
+- 5. The feature shall not be made of materials that can come loose and fall into the rights of way or road.
+Any proposed veneer surface must include details of how the surface will be permanently affixed and how the mural can be removed, and the structure restored to its original surface. - 6.
+The feature shall not pose a distraction to the traveling public.
+Colors or patterns used in directional or regulatory signs or features as defined in MUTCD are prohibited. - 7.
+The feature shall maintain a unified aesthetic character with the landscape and unmanaged woods along the roadway. - 8.
 Advertising or business logos are prohibited.
-The mural or embellishment must not be perceived to be advertising or incorporate school team mascots or logos. - 9.
+The feature must not be perceived to be advertising and many not incorporate school team mascots or logos. - 9.
 Sign text is limited to the name of the appropriate governing authority, CID, or roadway name. - 10.
 Offensive messages or images are prohibited. - 11.
 The feature shall not include any content that could potentially divide a community. - 12.
 The feature shall not contain recognition of sponsors. - 13.
-The mural or embellishment shall not be painted on any natural feature. - 14.
+No mural or embellishment shall not be painted on any natural feature. - 14.
 The feature shall not emit sound. - 15.
 The feature shall not be externally or internally illuminated. - 16.
 The feature shall not include images of living people. - 17.
-The feature shall not exceed 3000 sq. ft. - 18.
-The feature shall be no closer than 1000 feet from any other mural visible from the rights of way. - 19.
-Local government entities must provide sound evidence that local community input was involved in choosing the content and design of the mural, including but not limited to minutes from any public meeting. - 20.
-The feature shall not incorporate espaliered plant material. - 21.
+The feature shall not exceed 3000 sq. ft. and shall be no taller than thirty (30) feet in height measured from the edge of pavement of the closest traveled way.
+In no case shall any feature be so tall as to pose a hazard to the traveling public. - 18.
+The feature shall be no taller than thirty (30) feet in height relative to the edge of pavement of the closest traveled way. - 19.
+In no case shall any features be so tall as to pose a hazard to the travelling public. - 20.
+The feature must be located outside the clear zone for the manifest speed limit. - 21.
+The feature shall be no closer than 1000 feet from any other similar feature visible from the rights of way. - 22.
+Local government entities must provide sound evidence that local community input was involved in choosing the content and design of the mural, including but not limited to minutes from any public meeting. - 23.
+The feature shall not incorporate espaliered plant material. - 24.
 The feature shall be made of long-lasting materials and be easy to maintain.